-The modelling work presented here and in all of the references discussed above assumes a static land surface yet erosion and its associated C loss is known to be quantitatively important in agricultural settings (Van Oost et al., 2007; Chappell et al., 2015).
-Chappell et al. (2015) estimated that at the Waite Trial erosional loss of SOC could account for approximately 10% of the annual C flux from the soil on decadal time scales with lower estimates for the treatments with pasture phases and higher estimates for those with fallows.
-While we have not attempted to account for soil redistribution in this study, our findings and conclusions would not change if we had because the short-term microbial assays are independent of any erosion and the amount of erosion that has occurred (estimated as 3.0 - 7.7 mm per decade from Chappell et al., 2015) would be included as a minor over losses; thus, we observed a gradient of higher SOC stocks with increasing productivity.
+The modeling work presented here and in all of the references discussed above assumes a static land surface yet erosion and its associated C loss is known to be quantitatively important in agricultural settings (Van Oost et al., 2007; Chappell et al., 2015).
+Chappell et al. (2015) estimated that at the Waite trial erosional loss of SOC could account for approximately 10% of the annual C flux from the soil on decadal timescales with lower estimates for the treatments with pasture phases and higher estimates for those with fallows.
+While we have not attempted to account for soil redistribution in this study, our findings and conclusions would not change if we had because the short-term microbial assays are independent of any erosion and the amount of erosion that has occurred (estimated as 3.0-7.7 mm per decade from Chappell et al., 2015) would be included as a minor component of the apparent C turnover rate for the upper 100 mm of soil using time series 14C measurements.
+This minor component would be within error margins.

-- component of the apparent C turnover rate for the upper 100 mm of soil using time-series 14C measurements.
-This minor component would be within error margins. - In contrast to paradigms underlying most ecosystem soil carbon models, the acceleration in microbial cycling may itself be 20 leading to increased SOM stabilization rates, as microbial activity has been shown to contribute to SOM formation through the production of microbial biomass residues (i.e. necromass) (Miltner et al., 2012; Cotrufo et al., 2013).
-These residues can constitute a large proportion of the more stable slow cycling OM pool, and persist much longer than plant necromass (Kiem and Kögel-Knaber, 2003; Liang and Balser, 2008).
+In contrast to paradigms underlying most ecosystem soil carbon models, the acceleration in microbial cycling may itself be leading to increased SOM stabilization rates, as microbial activity has been shown to contribute to SOM formation through the production of microbial biomass residues (i.e., necromass) (Miltner et al., 2012; Cotrufo et al., 2013).
+These residues can constitute a large proportion of the more stable slow cycling OM pool and persist much longer than plant necromass (Kiem and Kögel-Knaber, 2003; Liang and Balser, 2008).
 Yet, where enhanced rates of stabilization occur, we find they are matched by enhanced turnover of the SOM pool.
-The fate, formation and stabilization of microbial biomass has therefore been 25 highlighted as a major unknown in advancing the scientific understanding of soil carbon stabilization and turnover (e.g. Allison et al., 2010; Weider et al., 2013).
-Our results, showing increased plant productivity along with higher C stocks, faster C turnover and a greater abundance of amino sugars, suggest, in line with the conclusions of Lange et al. (2015), that the production and stabilization of microbial residues is important for building and maintaining adequate SOM levels.
+The fate, formation and stabilization of microbial biomass have therefore been highlighted as a major unknown in advancing the scientific understanding of soil carbon stabilization and turnover (e.g., Allison et al., 2010; Weider et al., 2013).
+Our results, showing increased plant productivity along with higher C stocks, faster C turnover and a greater abundance of amino sugars, suggest, in line with the conclusions of Lange et al. (2015), that concurrent increases in plant inputs, microbial activity, and microbially derived carbon are important for building and maintaining adequate SOM levels.